 Person of full age

-Property and liabilities left by a deceased person, to be distributed according to the dispositions of the law or the will.
+The property and liabilities left by a deceased person, to be distributed as stipulated by law or a will.

 Tutor to a minor